 Fulton Public Library has a variety of materials for you to borrow with your library card.

 A library patron may borrow a maximum of 20 items; patrons may also request holds on a maximum of 10 items.
-For video's (DVD's) a library patron may borrow a maximum of 4 items at a time.
-Please return DVD's to the circulation desk in the lobby.
+For video’s (DVD’s) a library patron may borrow a maximum of 4 items at a time.
+Please return DVD’s, hotspots and Chromebooks to the circulation desk in the lobby.
 A book drop is available adjacent the front door of the library as well as on the shed next to the library parking lot.

 A Fulton Public Library card may be issued to anyone who lives, works, studies, owns property, or pays taxes in the State of New York.
 Address verification requires a picture identification document, and a piece of recent mail, such as utility or telephone bill.
-Consent by a parent or guardian is required for children under the age of 13 who can write his/her name legibly.
+Consent by a parent or guardian is required for children under the age of 13.
 The parent or guardian is financially responsible for the safe, timely return of all items borrowed.

 - 3 items limit to check out

 - 1 overdue item